 is a viral infection that causes a painful rash.
 Shingles is caused by the varicella-zoster virus.
 This is the same virus that causes chickenpox.
-The virus stays in your body for several years without causing any symptoms.
+The virus stays in your body after you have chickenpox, without causing any symptoms.
 Shingles occurs when the virus becomes active again.
 The active virus travels along a nerve to your skin and causes a rash.
 The rash usually lasts 2 to 3 weeks.
 Most people have shingles one time, but it is possible to develop it again.

 Common signs and symptoms:

-Shingles often starts with pain in the back, chest, neck, or face.
-A rash then develops in the same area.
-The rash is usually found on only one side of the body.
-The rash may feel itchy or painful.
-It starts as red dots that become blisters filled with fluid.
+Shingles can appear anywhere on your body, but it is most common on your torso.
+A line of painful blisters develops on the left or right side of your torso.
+The rash starts as red dots that become blisters filled with fluid.
 The blisters usually grow bigger, become filled with pus, and then crust over after a few days.
 You may also have any of the following:

 - Severe tiredness and muscle weakness